DataBiosphere/terra-cli/README.md

-  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. list-tree                  List all resources in tree view. resolve                    Resolve a resource to its cloud id or path. update                     Update the properties of a resource.
+  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. list-tree                  List all resources and folders in tree view. mount                      Mounts all workspace bucket resources. resolve                    Resolve a resource to its cloud id or path. unmount                    Unmounts all workspace bucket resources. update                     Update the properties of a resource.
 ```